Upstatement/react-hooks/.github/CONTRIBUTING.md

 With GitHub actions, our workflow for publishing new version to NPM are automatic!
 Here are the steps you need to take to ensure a release occurs:

-1. In a commit, use the [NPM `version` command](https://docs.npmjs.com/cli/version) to update the package to the next version:
+1. In a new branch, use the [NPM `version` command](https://docs.npmjs.com/cli/version) to update the package to the next version.
+This will automatically update the `package.json` and create a commit with an associated tag:

    ```sh
    npm version patch